-18. How do I make a shareholder proposal for the 2023 Annual Meeting of Shareholders?
+18. How do I make a shareholder proposal for the 2024 Annual Meeting of Shareholders?

-Pursuant to Rule 14a-8 under the Securities Exchange Act of 1934, as amended (the "Exchange Act"), we must receive any proposals from shareholders intended for inclusion in the proxy statement for our 2023 Annual Meeting of Shareholders no later than 120 days before the anniversary date of the distribution of this Proxy Statement (i.e., December 30, 2022).
-Holders of common stock who wish to have proposals submitted for inclusion in the proxy statement for our 2023 Annual Meeting of Shareholders should consult the applicable rules and regulations of the SEC with respect to such proposals, including certain information required to be in the proposal, the permissible number and length of proposals, and other matters governed by such rules and regulations.
+Pursuant to Rule 14a-8 under the Securities Exchange Act of 1934, as amended (the "Exchange Act"), we must receive any proposals from shareholders intended for inclusion in the proxy statement for our 2024 Annual Meeting of Shareholders no later than 120 days before the anniversary date of the distribution of this Proxy Statement (i.e., December 27, 2023).
+Holders of common stock who wish to have proposals submitted for inclusion in the proxy statement for our 2024 Annual Meeting of Shareholders should consult the applicable rules and regulations of the SEC with respect to such proposals, including certain information required to be in the proposal, the permissible number and length of proposals, and other matters governed by such rules and regulations.
+Proposals should be submitted to Precigen, Inc., 20374 Seneca Meadows Parkway, Germantown, Maryland 20876.

 The Bylaws also set forth the procedures a shareholder must follow to nominate directors or to bring other business before shareholder meetings.
-For a shareholder to nominate a candidate for director or bring other matters from the floor at the 2023 Annual Meeting of Shareholders, we must receive notice of the nomination no earlier than the close of business on February 9, 2023 and no later than the close of business on March 11, 2023, provided, however, that if our 2022 Annual Meeting of Shareholders is scheduled to be held before May 10, 2023 or after August 18, 2023, notice shall be delivered not earlier than the close of business on the 120th day prior to such meeting and not later than the close of business on the later of the 90th day prior to such annual meeting or the 10th day following the day we announce the new meeting date.
+For a shareholder to nominate a candidate for director or bring other matters pursuant to these procedures at the 2024 Annual Meeting of Shareholders, we must receive notice of the nomination or proposal no earlier than the close of business on February 9, 2024 and no later than the close of business on March 10, 2024, provided, however, that if our 2024 Annual Meeting of Shareholders is scheduled to be held before May 9, 2024 or after August 17, 2024, notice shall be delivered not earlier than the close of business on the 120th day prior to such meeting and not later than the close of business on the later of the 90th day prior to such annual meeting or the 10th day following the day we announce the new meeting date.
 For the nomination of a candidate for director, the notice must describe various matters as set forth in our Bylaws, including regarding the nominee, including name, address, occupation, and shares held.
-For bringing other matters from the floor at the 2023 Annual Meeting of Shareholders, the notice must include a description of the proposed business, the reasons therefor, and other matters specified in our Bylaws.
+In addition to complying with the advance notice provisions of our Bylaws, to nominate a director, shareholders must give timely notice that complies with the additional requirements of Rule 14a-19, and which must be received no later than April 9, 2024.
+For bringing other proposals of business pursuant to these procedures at the 2024 Annual Meeting of Shareholders, the notice must include a description of the proposed business, the reasons therefor, and other matters specified in our Bylaws.
 In each case, the notice must be timely given in writing to our Corporate Secretary, whose address is 20374 Seneca Meadows Parkway, Germantown, Maryland 20876.